klasnasman/portfolio/src/pages/selected/rockpaper.md

 thumb: /images/all/rockpaper/rockpaper.png
 ---

-I worked with my classmates on developing a Rock Paper Scissors app using React intended for testing in Cypress
+I worked with my classmates on developing a Rock Paper Scissors app using React intended for testing in Cypress.